 Cybersecurity is everyone’s business

 To me, the key things in strengthening cybersecurity are the following:

 1. Having robust and clear guidelines on what kind of outbound and inbound connections are allowed and how they should be set up.

 2. Being able to monitor in real-time what is happening inside the OT and IT networks as well as the outbound/inbound connections.

 3. Making good plans for the worst-case scenario, including escalation paths, recovery procedures, and backup systems and data storage.

 Of course, this is not about miners only, as cybersecurity is the responsibility of the whole ecosystem.
 When we as an original equipment manufacturer deliver data-driven solutions to miners, we make sure that our solutions have industrial strength cybersecurity and are also audited by a third party.
 Our customers verify our work and provide also their own specific standards that we respect and comply with.
 Working with trusted automation vendors like Rockwell Automation to standardize the data collection and data sharing approaches across multiple mining sites helps greatly in this regard.

-When we are pulling data from our customers’ sites to provide analytical services, such as Metso Metrics™, we need to go through several steps to make sure we comply with all the requirements imposed by the customer’s IT.
+When we are pulling data from our customers’ sites to provide analytical services, such as Metso Metrics™, or monitoring through the Metso Performance Center, we need to go through several steps to make sure we comply with all the requirements imposed by the customer’s IT.
 When everyone is doing their part and also checking each other’s work, we can jointly maximize cybersecurity.